 Bio

-Her current body of work is an ongoing collection of portraits of iconic pop figures from the 1980s, focusing on people who were creative rebels and social risk-takers, like musicians Annie Lennox and David Bowie.
+Started in early 2024, her current body of work is an ongoing collection of portraits of alternative pop figures from the 1980s, focusing on people who were creative rebels and social risk-takers, like musicians Annie Lennox, Debbie Harry or David Bowie.

-Sandra’s practice is based on screen shots from music videos and artist interviews.
-Pausing during a certain lyric or certain expression, the images are captured and then manipulated for a specific tone and composition.
-Paintings are then sketched out with charcoal, then completed with acrylic paints.
+Sandra’s practice starts with screen shots from music videos and artist interviews.
+Pausing during a certain lyric or expression, the images are captured and then manipulated for a specific tone and composition.
+Paintings are sketched out with charcoal, then completed with acrylic paints.

 When she's not making art, Sandra enjoys spending time with her husband and two teenagers, visiting art museums, and heartily watching the bird drama unfold in her yard.